LIMITED TIME OFFER BLACK FRIDAYsale

 It’s most common with people undergoing chemotherapy drugs for cancer and is often severe, resulting in people losing most or all of the hair on their head, in addition to their eyebrows, eyelashes, and other body hairs.

-How To Diagnose Drug Induced Hair Loss
+How to Diagnose Drug Induced Hair Loss

 If you think that you may be experiencing hair loss as a result of a medication, you should speak with a healthcare professional, particularly the doctor that prescribed the suspect medication.
 Some of the early signs of excessive hair loss include an increased amount of hair on your pillow, more hair on your brush, and more hair in the shower drain.